The Chinese Night Sky: Stars, Constellations and Mansions

 There are sixty stars each associated with a year that make up a stellar cycle.
 The tradition was to venerate the appropriate year star on your birthday and also at Chinese New Year.
 Many significant stars have legends associated with them; typically controlling one particular aspect of life.
 So there is a Betrothal star; a Rheumatism star; a Peach Blossom star controlling mental illness and so on.
 In the constellation of Leo are the Five Emperors.
 The Great Bear is split into two constellations and is the seat of divine justice.
 The ‘Seven Stars’ in China can refer to sun; moon and the five major planets but also to Ursa Major ➚ (the Northern Dipper or Plow or Great Bear).
 The Great Bear appears directly overhead at times over parts of China and was therefore considered the center of the heavens.
 Known as ‘Bei Dou’ in China it was represented as a red faced god who determining death and plays chess with the Southern Dipper.
 The seven stars of the dipper are important in Daoism and are often shown as august figures in pictures who can bring long life and wealth.
+In the Flying Star ➚ system of Feng Shui it is these stars that determine fate.
 The Dipper has been used in the West to quickly find the pole star but the Chinese used other pairs of stars to find it, for example the stars in the constellation of Orion.
 Knowledge of the stars of the southern hemisphere is known from the Song dynasty well before contacts with western astronomers and strongly suggests trading links with people south of the Equator.